 Federal Judge Blasts PG&E's Commitment To California Wildfire Safety

-"Safety is not your number one thing," said U.S. District Judge William Alsup said in a probation hearing in San Francisco.
+"Safety is not your No. 1 thing," U.S. District Judge William Alsup said in a probation hearing in San Francisco.
 The hearing came one day after the utility had filed for bankruptcy protection in the face of billions of dollars in potential liabilities stemming from two seasons of devastating wildfires.

 Alsup is scrutinizing the utility company's criminal convictions for violating pipeline safety laws after the massive 2010 gas explosion that killed eight people and incinerated a neighborhood in San Bruno, Calif., just south of San Francisco.

 An investigation is underway to determine what role PG&E's power lines may have played in igniting last year's deadly Camp Fire that killed at least 86 people and destroyed much of the Northern California town of Paradise.

 "To my mind, there's a very clear-cut pattern here: that PG&E is starting these fires," Alsup said.
 "What do we do?
 Does the judge just turn a blind eye and say, 'PG&E, continue your business as usual.
 Kill more people by starting more fires'? "

 The judge was not done.
 He said he is concerned about the possibility of more wildfires in 2019.

 "Will we be seeing headlines: 'PG&E has done it again'? " Alsup asked.
 "Started another fire and some other town burned down because you didn't turn the power off or you didn't cut the trees?"